arnoo/git-deliver/README.md

 * Your scripts might change the delivered files (add production passwords for instance).
 We therefore do a commit in the clone repository, to save the delivered state.
 We then change the "current", "previous" and "preprevious" symlinks atomically to point to the corresponding new folders, and run the "post-symlink" scripts.

-* If any of the run scripts fails (has a non zero exit status) or if an internal git-deliver step fails, we'll not run the others, and instead initiate a rollback.
+* If any of the run scripts fails (has a non zero exit status) or if an internal git-deliver step fails, we'll stop the delivery there and initiate a rollback.
 To do this, we'll run the "rollback-pre-symlink" scripts, switch the symlinks back if necessary (if we went as far in the process as to change them in the first place), then run the "rollback-post-symlink" scripts.

 Stage scripts
 =============

-Stage scripts can read a few envrionment variables to gather information about the delivery process.
+Stage scripts can read a few environment variables to gather information about the delivery process.

 All stages have access to: